Sir James Caird, 1st Baronet, of Belmont Castle: Philanthropy and research funding

 James Caird made a substantial fortune from his business interests and reinvested much of it in his home city.
 He gave both the Caird Hall, which dominates City Square, and Caird Park in the north of city to the people of Dundee which also includes Mains Castle also known as Fintry Castle.
 The Marryat Hall, given by his sister Mrs Emma Grace Marryat, links to Caird Hall.
 In total, between 1895 and 1914 James Caird gave £240,940 in donations to various good causes institutions and organisations in Dundee and elsewhere.
 In 1902 Caird offered £18,500 to the directors of the Dundee Royal Infirmary so they could erect a hospital for the treatment of cancer.
 He also provided £1,000 a year for five years to fund research "into the nature of this mysterious disease."
 The resulting facility opened in 1906 and admitted its first patients in January 1907.
 His father had earlier left a legacy to Dundee Royal Infirmary, among other good causes.

 Caird was created a baronet on 8 February 1913.

 Caird was noted for his interest in providing financial aid for scientific research.
 In 1913, he presented the Royal Society with a cheque for £5,000, which was to be used to fund physical research.
 Caird also offered University College, Dundee expansive plans for a Physics laboratory, but this offer was rejected by the College Council in 1905.

 Caird helped to fund Sir Ernest Shackleton's Antarctic expedition of 1914 to 1916 on Endurance.
 The largest of the ship's boats, the James Caird, in which six of Endurances crew made their epic small-boat voyage of 700 nmi from Elephant Island to South Georgia, was named in appreciation of Caird's contribution.
 Caird himself died two months prior to Shackleton's arrival at Stromness, South Georgia.
 Thus, Caird died without ever learning of the successful rescue of Endurances personnel whom he helped financing.

-Caird was awarded an honorary degree from the University of St. Andrews.
+Caird was awarded the honorary degree Doctor of Laws (LL.D.) from the University of St. Andrews in March 1903.